Developing Tools and Techniques to Challenge Inappropriate Behaviour and Language

 It could be inappropriate comments or behaviour, it could be the way someone is being treated, you may suspect bullying or harassment.
 It may be asking someone to do something they are reluctant to do but you know it is the right thing.
 There are far too many times where someone could say or do something to help diffuse that situation or stand up to someone; but they do not for a variety of reasons.

-Being an active bystander means being aware of a situation and choosing to take action.
+Being an active bystander and ally means being aware of a situation and choosing to take action.

 Research shows that active bystander intervention can be an effective way of stopping a wide range of behaviours that otherwise could cause some form of harm.